Providing Real Training for Real Dogs for Real Life

 There is no requirement that the animal be specially trained or certified; however, the animal must provide a disability-related benefit to the individual with a disability.

-Therapy dogs provide comfort to those in Hospitals, worksites and crisis situations.
+Therapy dogs provide care , comfort, and support to First Responders, Hospital patients and staff, worksites, residential facilities and during crisis situations.
+Therapy dogs should be considered and treated as a working dogs as they require extensive training.
 Although Therapy dogs are well trained they are not Service Dogs and do not enjoy the exemptions for entry to locations as Service Dogs or Emotional Support Dogs under ADA .

-Most organizations that have Therapy Dog Teams will conduct their own certification.
-There are several state and national organizations that have standardized criteria for Therapy Dogs.
+Most legitimate Therapy Dog Organizations will conduct their own certification and have insurance.
+There are several Statewide and National organizations that have a standardized criteria for Therapy Dogs.

-A Service Dog vest does assist in the identification of your dog as a Service Dog.
+A Service Dog vest may assist in the identification of your dog as a Service Dog.
 But is not required.
-It may relive some stress about being challenged, however court cases have held that you may still be asked if the dog is a Service Dog even while wearing a vest.
+It may relieve some stress about being challenged, however court cases have held that you may still be asked if the dog is a Service Dog even while wearing a vest.

 Attempting to pass your dog as a Service Dogs is against the law in many States.